When you can be dismissed for redundancy

 The employer’s grounds for termination are limited

 As an employee, it’s much easier to give notice: you can give notice at any time and for any reason.
 On the other hand, the employer must always give a clear reason.
-However, these can only be reasons listed in the Labour Code, otherwise the notice is invalid.
+The employer’ s reasons for giving notice are set out in the Labour Code, otherwise the notice is invalid.
 These reasons must be precisely described, a mere reference to the law is not enough.
-The conduct of the employee which led to the dismissal must also be clearly defined.
+The conduct of the employee which led to the termination must also be clearly defined.
 The notice must be in writing.
 The employment relationship shall end on the expiry of the notice period, which shall be 2 months unless otherwise agreed in writing with the employer and shall start on the first day of the calendar month following the date of delivery of the notice, with the end of the notice period falling on the last day of the calendar month concerned.

 If the employer makes a mistake in terminating the employment relationship and does not use the correct reason for termination, the employee may challenge it by bringing an action.
 Litigation over the invalidity of a termination can be lengthy, and throughout its duration the employee’s claim for compensation for lost wages accrues and can easily run into hundreds of thousands of crowns.
 Thus, inconsistency in the preparation of legal documentation can prove to be liquidating for the employer, which is why it is worth consulting a lawyer in advance in disputed cases.